cooperhewitt/collection/README.md

 Collection
 ==========

-**Cooper-Hewitt, National Design Museum** Cooper-Hewitt is committed to making its collection data available for public access.
+Cooper Hewitt, Smithsonian Design Museum is committed to making its collection data available for public access.
 To date we have made public approximately 75% of the documented [collection](http://collection.cooperhewitt.org) available online.
 Whilst we have a web interface for searching the collection, we are now also making the dataset available for free public download.
 By being able to see 'everything' at once, new connections and understandings may be able to be made.
 For more information please see our [website](http://collection.cooperhewitt.org/developers).

 Instructions
 ============